Stronger, healthier communities

 Our colleagues get behind BBC Children in Need each and every year with a whole host of weird and wonderful activities to raise money, whilst having plenty of fun along the way.

 As well as this, in the run up to appeal night, our customers get the chance to sink their teeth into our BBC Children in Need Novelty Buns, Pudsey Biscuits and Pudsey Jammy Biscuits.
 There couldn’t be a tastier way to fundraise!
-Pudsey pin badges and ears are also on sale, to help supporters look the part.
+Pudsey pin badges, pens and ears are also on sale, to help supporters look the part.

-Children’s Cancer North charity
+Children’s Cancer North

-We’re proud supporters of Children’s Cancer North charity and 2025 is our 42nd year as the main partner of its annual Children's Cancer Run.
-Since 1979, the run has raised over £40 million to fund research into improving recovery rates of children with cancer.
+We’re proud supporters of Children’s Cancer North charity and 2025 is our 43rd year as the main partner of its annual Children's Cancer Run.
+Since 1979, the run has raised over £9 million to fund research into improving recovery rates of children with cancer.

 The Disasters Emergency Committee (DEC)

 When major disasters hit countries without the capacity to respond, the DEC brings together 14 leading UK aid charities to raise funds quickly and efficiently, enabling our member charities to rapidly scale up their operations on the ground.
 We have worked with DEC for a number of years supporting its urgent appeals through in-shop fundraising, helping to raise funds for essential food, water, and medical treatment – most recently we supported for victims of Myanmar earthquake disaster.
-Through the generosity of our customers and colleagues, we have raised over £400,000 for DEC campaigns.
+Through the generosity of our customers and colleagues, we have raised over £400,000 for DEC campaigns throughout the years.

 Volunteering with causes that are close to our hearts

 We know that communities, charities and community organisations need more than just financial support.
-Every year, each of our managers is invited to spend one working day volunteering in support of a local organisation.
+Every year, each of our managers are invited to spend one working day volunteering in support of a local organisation.
 We aim to match our peoples’ skills with the needs of that organisation so they can benefit from the specific knowledge and skills of our management team.
 Our people benefit too.
 In addition to a sense of achievement and wellbeing, a day spent applying their skills in a new setting helps with their professional development.